 The NSCMIRTP has an obligation to protect the public and needs to be satisfied that applicants do not pose a danger to patients and families.
-AT time of initial application you must provide a vulnerable sector check (VSC).
+At the time of initial application you must provide a vulnerable sector check (VSC).
+Please note this process may take several weeks so applicants should request a VSC a month before they plan on beginning to work to prevent and delays in licensing.
 Some police departments require a form from the regulators to conduct the VSC.
-Please find attached the form MRTs and DMSs.
+Here are the forms for MRTs and DMSs.

 You are required to declare any of the following:

-Any disciplinary finding as a MIRTP or in another profession in any Canadian province.
+Any disciplinary finding as an MIRTP or in another profession in any Canadian province.